apjanco/minicomp-guide/1-markup.md

 - travels when able

 ```
 When done writing, click on the green "Commit changes" button.
+In about 30 seconds, your new content will appear on the page (in my case https://apjanco.github.io/sturdy-journey/)

 # Markup